 When compared to angiography alone, after one year of follow-up, use of FFR was not associated with any difference in patent reported quality of life or total hospital costs.
 The incidence of adverse cardiac events was also similar.

-This study would suggest that although, FFR has an established role in guiding the targeting the revascularisation of individual lesion segments, there is no benefit in a strategy of systematic evaluation of all vessels at the time of angiography.
+This study would suggest that there is no benefit in a strategy of systematic evaluation of all vessels at the time of angiography.

 Introduction